Roman client kingdoms in Britain: Brigantes

 Location: Pennines of South Yorkshire to north of the Tyne.

 The Brigantes were given client status but were not considered a conquered Celtic tribe, despite accepting the Romans as the governing power.
 Notable rulers include Client king Venutius and Queen Cartimandua, who joined the ranks of power female leaders, a concept foreign to the Roman invaders.
 Cartimandua is known for her betrayal of Caratacus after his rebellion in 51 AD, by handing him over to the Roman army.
 This action caused unrest in the Brigantia areas of Britain, where the people were split between supporting Cartimandua and the Romans by extension, or supporting her husband Venutius and the British rebellion.

 Venutius went on to take control of the Brigantes tribe and lead his own rebellion against the Romans and his wife Cartimandua, his supporters eventually forcing Cartimandua out of her land in response to her betrayal of rebel Caratacus.
-This rebellion was defeated at an unknown date.

 Over the next century, relationships with the Brigantes tribe shifted and changed.
 Tensions and war broke out during the conquest of Gnaeus Julius Agricola, who was the governor of Roman Britain from 78 AD- 85 AD.
 Turmoil with the Brigantes tribe continued into the second century with the construction of Hadrian's Wall and Antonine Wall.